cjdbarlow/Part-One/pressure-volume_relationships.md

 	* B-C is rapid and slow ventricular filling, followed by atrial systole
 	Atrial systole is sometimes demonstrated by a sharp 'bump' towards C, as ventricular pressure will briefly rise out of proportion to ventricular volume
 	* C-D is isovolumetric contraction
 	The ventricle contracts.
-As ventricular pressure is greater than atrial pressure but less than aortic pressure, the mitral valve closes (point B) and the aortic valve remains closed.
+As ventricular pressure is greater than atrial pressure but less than aortic pressure, the mitral valve closes (point C) and the aortic valve remains closed.
 Pressure increases without a change in volume.
 		* This slope of this line is known as the **dP/dt<sub>max</sub>** ($$\Delta P \over \Delta T$$), and is an index of [contractility](determinants_of_cardiac_output.md#cont)
 	* D-A is ventricular ejection
 	When ventricular pressure exceeds aortic pressure, blood is ejected into the aorta and ventricular volume decreases.